EmilyG101/csa-mp3/FRQ-Solutions/Q3/README.md

 # 2024 Question 3

 ## This question is about:
 - We have to keep track of a array list of Strings and we have to write two methods.
 These two methods were `isWordChain()` and `createList()`.
 The method, `isWordChain()`, checks if the previous word is in the next word.
-The method, `createList()`, creates a list that contains the words in the array with the string target and then removes target from that word.
+The method, `createList()`, creates a list that contains the words in the array with the string target and then removes target from each word.

 ## Struggles with this question:
 - I didn't have any particular struggles with this but it took a bit to understand the question compared to the other questions, especially part b.